It's World Prematurity Day, and rather than talk about candy or books, I decided that today it's time to raise awareness.

 At some point during that visit with the doctors, I asked what my other daughter and I could do to help.
 Since we couldn't even touch her, rocking her was out of the question.
 She couldn't swallow, so feeding her wasn't on the list.
 The doctor told us one thing we could do to help: read to her.
 It didn't matter what we read, he said.
 Just read.
 I can't give you all of the scientific reasons why reading helps premature babies develop.
 I just remember feeling an immense sense of relief that there was something I could do.

 And so we did.
 Day after day, for hours at a time, we read aloud from children's books, like he Baby Blue Cat Who Said No, and Mama, Do You Love Me?
 We read Gila Monsters Meet You at the Airport and Minerva Louise.
-We read magazines and books about Egypt and the Romance Writer's Report
+We read magazines and books about Egypt and the Romance Writer's Report.

 My two nieces were also born prematurely, and both faced their own set of challenges when they were first born.